harigabor96/Wildfires/README.md

 ### Components
  - The "WildfiresETL" Scala project applies all the rules described in "The Architecture" section to the ETL process as well as a clean project structure and consistent naming conventions.
  - The storage folder contains the "sample" version of a Data Lakehouse with the raw zone containing .csv files in a folder structure and the curated zone containing the usual delta tables.
- - The .pbix file contains a very simple report that visualizes the output data.
+ - The .pbix file contains a very simple report to visualize the output data.

 ![alt text](https://github.com/harigabor96/Wildfires/blob/main/resources/FireTimeTravel.PNG?raw=true)
 ## The Architecture